-• An online annual Good Health and Good Character Declaration at the start of years 2 and 3.

-- Any changes to Health that may impact on your ability to complete the outcomes in practice must be declared.
-An Occupational Health assessment may be required in order to assess fitness for practice and to ensure that any necessary reasonable adjustments are made. - Trust induction (if moving to a new organisation)
+An online annual Good Health and Good Character Declaration at the start of years 2 and 3.
+Any changes to Health that may impact on your ability to complete the outcomes in practice must be declared.
+An Occupational Health assessment may be required to assess fitness for practice and to ensure that any necessary reasonable adjustments are made.
+Trust induction (if moving to a new organisation).

-Must be completed in years 2 and 3, signed off by your APT.
+Must be completed in years 2 and 3, signed off by your APT at your end of year meetings.